pqrkchqps/diehard-dot-fund-user-manual/keeping_up_to_date.md

 # Keeping up to date

-## Volume
+## Notifications

-Volume controls how much you hear from a group or a specific discussion thread.

-There are four settings for both group volume and thread volume; **Loud**, **Normal**, **Quiet** and **Mute**.
+Notifications control how much you hear from a group or a specific discussion thread.
+There are four settings for both group notifications and thread notifications.

-### Group volume
+### Group notifications

-You can change your group volume settings by clicking the volume button on your group page and selecting one of the four options:
+Your current group notifications setting will appear in a **Group notifications** card on your group page, underneath the **Members card**.
+You can change your group notifications setting by clicking the **Change** link inside the **Group notifications** card, and selecting one of the four options:

-* **Loud** - this will email you whenever there is activity (comments, votes, new threads, proposals, and proposal outcomes) in the group.
+* **Email everything**: You will be emailed whenever there is activity (comments, votes, new threads, proposals, and proposal outcomes) in this group.

-* **Normal** - this will only email you with important activity: new threads or proposals and proposal outcomes. **Normal** is the default for new groups.
+* **Email new threads and proposals**: You will be emailed about new threads and proposals (i.e. when a proposal is started, about to close or when a proposal outcome is created). **Email proposals** is the default for new groups.

-* **Quiet** - this switches all emails off.
-You’ll see new group activity on the [**Unread Threads**](reading_loomio.html#unread-threads) page and the Recent page.
+* **No emails**: You won't be emailed about activity in this group, but you'll see new group activity on your [**Unread**](reading_loomio.html#unread-threads) and Recent pages.

-* **Mute** - this switches all emails off.
-You’ll only be notified if someone @mentions you.
-This will also remove the group from the [**Unread Threads**](reading_loomio.html#unread-threads) page and the [**Yesterday on Loomio**](reading_loomio.html#yesterday-on-loomio) digest email.
+* **Mute group**: You won't be emailed about this group, and it will be removed from your [**Unread**](reading_loomio.html#unread-threads) and Recent pages.

-### Thread volume
+### Thread notifications

-When you start a new thread, it will inherit its default volume from its group.
-You can change your thread volume settings by clicking the volume button on the thread page and selecting one of the four options:
+When you start a new thread, it will inherit a default notifications setting from its group.
+Your current thread notifications setting will appear in a **Thread notifications** card on the thread page.
+You can change your thread notifications setting by clicking the **Change** link inside the **Thread notifications** card, and selecting one of the four options:

-* **Loud** - this will email you whenever there is activity (comments, votes, proposals, and proposal outcomes) in the group.
+* **Email everything**: You will be emailed whenever there is activity (comments, new proposals, votes and proposal outcomes) in this thread.

-* **Normal** - this will only email you with important activity: new proposals and proposal outcomes. **Normal** is the default for new threads.

-* **Quiet** - this switches all emails off.
-You’ll see new thread activity on the [**Unread Threads**](reading_loomio.html#unread-threads) page and [**Recent Threads**](reading_loomio.html#recent-threads) page.
+* **Email proposals**: You will be emailed when a proposal is started, about to close or when a proposal outcome is created.

+* **No emails**: You won't be emailed about this thread.

-* **Mute** - this switches all emails off.
-You’ll only be notified if someone @mentions you.
-This will also hide the thread from your dashboard and the [**Yesterday on Loomio**](reading_loomio.html#yesterday-on-loomio) digest email.
+* **Mute thread**: You won't be emailed about this thread unless someone @mentions you.
+It will be removed from your [**Unread**](reading_loomio.html#unread-threads) and Recent pages.

-You can mute threads from any thread previews that display on the group page, Recent Threads page and Unread page, by hovering over the thread preview and selecting the **Mute** option.
-You can also mark threads as read by selecting the **Mark as read** option.
-This will remove them from your the Unread page.
+You can mute threads from thread previews that display on the group page, Recent Threads page and Unread page by hovering over the thread preview and selecting the **Mute** option.
+You can mark threads as read by selecting the **Mark as read** option.
+Marking a thread as read will remove it from your [**Unread**](reading_loomio.html#unread-threads) page.

-If you have set a thread to **Loud**, you can reply to any comments you receive directly via email and your replies will be posted in the relevant Loomio thread.
-You can also choose to view the comment in the context of the thread on Loomio by clicking the **view it on Loomio** link in the footer of the email.
+If you have thread notifications for a particular thread set to **Email everything**, you can reply to any comments you receive directly via email and your replies will be posted in the Loomio thread.
+You can also choose to view the comment in the context of the thread on Loomio by clicking the **view it on www.loomio.org** link in the footer of the email.

 ## Email settings